Parallel Contests for Crowdsourcing Reviews: Existence and Quality of Equilibria

 By the above discussion we get that the aforementioned pure Nash equilibrium, only two out of three proposals are covered, something that implies a \texttt{PoA}$=\frac{3}{2}$ \footnote{Notice that this is actually the only pure Nash equilibrium of this instance.}.
 The statement follows from the fact that this holds for any $\beta \geq 1$, so the overall available budget does not affect the coverage guarantee that a pure Nash equilibrium can achieve. \end{proof}

 We conclude this section with a positive result.
-Although, as Proposition \ref{lem:bigB} demonstrates, the optimal coverage cannot be achieved at a pure Nash equilibrium regardless of the increase in the budget, we show that doubling the budget is enough for a PoA of 3 to be guaranteed.
+Even though Proposition \ref{lem:bigB} demonstrates that the optimal coverage cannot be achieved at a pure Nash equilibrium regardless of the increase in the budget, we show that doubling the budget is enough for a PoA of 3 to be guaranteed.

 \begin{theorem} The proportional mechanism guarantees a {\normalfont $\texttt{PoA}_2=3$}.
 Moreover, this result is tight. \end{theorem}

 \begin{proof} Let $\texttt{cOPT(B)}$ to be the optimal coverage solution of an instance under budget $B$.
 Assume that at $\texttt{cOPT(B)}$, a set of proposals $K \subseteq P$ is covered with at least one review, and let $\vecc q$ to be a strategy vector that defines a pure Nash equilibrium under budget $2\cdot B $.
 Let $S \subseteq P$, to be the set of proposals that are covered at $\texttt{cOPT(B)}$ and not at the pure Nash equilibrium defined by $\vecc q$.
 In addition, define $D \subseteq V$ as the set of agents that at $\texttt{cOPT(B)}$, write at least one review for a non-empty set of proposals in $S$.
 Finally, let $A^{opt}_i \subseteq S$ be the set of proposals for which an agent $i \in D$ writes a review in $\texttt{cOPT(B)}$.